mihai9002/ANENG_v1/README.md

 After the "how?", let's get into the "why?":

 I started this project because in the past few years, cars have been a big part of my life.
 Not driving them, but watching, learning how engines work and such.
-Because i am not skkilled enough to make a 2 stroke engine from scratch, I resorted to making this: a little compressed air engine.
+Because i am not skkilled enough to make a combustion engine from scratch, I resorted to making this: a little compressed air engine.
 I know this is no car engine, but it's a comfortable start, and i hope i will learn a lot of things.